rbinoliveira/rbin-task-flow/README.md

 ## Overview

 A centralized repository of development configurations and rules that can be instantly installed in any project.
-Provides complete setup for Claude Code, Gemini, Cursor IDE, and Rubinho Task Flow - a simple AI-powered task management system.
+Provides complete setup for Claude Code, Gemini, Cursor IDE, and RBIN Task Flow - a simple AI-powered task management system.

 ### Key Features

-- **One-Command Installation** - Complete setup with `./install-rules.sh`
+- **NPM Global Installation** - Install once, use everywhere with `npm install -g rbin-task-flow`
 - **Simple Task Management** - Define tasks in plain text, AI generates detailed subtasks
 - **Multiple AI Models** - Claude Code Sonnet and Gemini 3 Flash configured and ready to use
 - **Discrete .gitignore** - AI configs hidden with generic comments
 - **Zero Configuration** - Ready to use immediately
-- **Rubinho Task Flow** - AI-powered task management with simple text interface
+- **RBIN Task Flow** - AI-powered task management with simple text interface

 ## System Requirements